ClickUp vs Notion (2026)

 Is ClickUp too complex?

 It can be.
 ClickUp has more features than most teams will ever use.
-The key is to start simple (just lists and boards) and add features as needed.
+Start simple (just lists and boards) and add features as needed.
 Resist the urge to enable everything on day one.
-Notion's simplicity is a real advantage for teams that want a clean starting experience.
+Notion's simplicity is a real advantage for teams that want a clean starting experience, even though Notion's depth in databases creates its own learning curve.